Random matrices in service of ML footprint: ternary random features with no performance loss: Conclusion

 \section{Conclusion}

 Our large dimensional spectral analysis of the random features kernel matrix ${\bf K}$ reveals that its spectral properties only depend on the nonlinear activation through the corresponding generalized Gaussian moments and are universal with respect to zero-mean and unit-variance random projection vectors.
-This allows us to design the new random features technique TRF which turns both the random weights ${\bf W}$ and the activations $\sigma({\bf WX})$ into ternary integers, thereby allowing to only perform addition operations and only storing $1$ bit for the activations.
+This allows us to design the new TRF approach which turns both the random weights ${\bf W}$ and the activations $\sigma({\bf WX})$ into ternary integers, thereby allowing to only perform addition operations and to only store $1$ bit for the activations.
 This drastically saves the storage and computation of random features while preserving the performances on downstream tasks with respect to their counterpart expensive kernels.
-A possible future direction is to also ternarize the input data ${\bf X}$ so as to work only with integers.
-We expect that the extension of Theorem~\ref{th2} to data following a mixture of concentrated random vectors \citep{seddik2020random} to be the path leading to that total ternarization of random features models.
-We leave this for future work.
-Our article comes along with the work in~\citep{couillet2021two} as first steps in re-designing machine learning algorithms using Random Matrix Theory, in order to be able to perform computations on massive data on desktop computers instead of relying on high consuming giant servers.
-Although our work sets the algorithmic way of making large gains in practice, a huge effort needs to be made in re-designing software libraries for numerical operations to smartly exploit the sparse and (finite set) integer structure in large matrices.
-This will facilitate the embedding of efficient algorithms into low-power devices.
+Our article comes along with~\citep{couillet2021two} as first steps in re-designing machine learning algorithms using Random Matrix Theory, in order to be able to perform computations on massive data using desktop computers instead of relying on energy consuming giant servers.